 5. Online Test Scorer

 If you’re a teacher who didn’t get your share of grading during the school year, a flexible online summer job you can do from home is test scoring.
-Tests with essays, written answers, and portfolios are still reviewed people –many who work from home.
+Tests with essays, written answers, and portfolios are still reviewed by people –many of whom work from home.
 Training is usually provided but a background in teaching is often preferred.

-Some of the companies who hire remote test scorers are:
+Some of the companies that hire remote test scorers are:

 - ACT – U.S. resident with a bachelor’s degree and teaching experience is preferred.
 Pay begins at $12 per hour.

 - ETS – Online test scorers work part-time and score college entrance tests like the AP programs, Praxis, GRE, TOEIC, and TOEFL